Fight or Flight (Modern Family): Plot

 In the meantime, Jay (Ed O'Neill) and Gloria (Sofia Vergara) finally let Manny (Rico Rodriguez) join cooking classes.
 However, a fellow student named Gideon (Garrett Boyd) always plays pranks on him, which gets on his nerves.
 Gloria forces Jay to teach Manny some self-defense notions in order to stand up for himself.
 As Manny manages to attack Gideon, it turns out that Gideon's bad attitude is actually due to his parents' divorce and that he was trying to apologize and be nice to Manny the moment Manny attacked him.
 Manny feels bad about it but he is expelled from the cooking lessons even though he apologizes.
 Manny and Jay realize that Gloria is the actual tyrant in their lives as she obliged them to practice violence without understanding someone's real motivations and they decide to face her when they get back home.

 Luke (Nolan Gould) decides to ask Alex (Ariel Winter) and Haley's (Sarah Hyland) advice since he is attracted to a girl.
-When they ask him about the girl he is in relationship with, he says that he never broke up with her because he is unable to find a way to tell her without hurting her and that she will finally realize it on her own.
-Alex and Haley disagree with his decision and using his phone, they text the girl a polite way of breaking up only to get a rude answer back.
+When they ask him about the girl he is in a relationship with, he says that he never broke up with her because he is unable to find a way to tell her without hurting her and that she will finally realize it on her own.
+Alex and Haley disagree with his decision, and using his phone, they text the girl in a polite way of breaking up only to get a rude answer back.
 The girls take it personally and they start texting with the girl while Luke enjoys the fact that they are the ones who look mean and not him, since they are the ones who are sending the texts.